-The following disclosure on the Duncan Lake Property, which is referred to in this Schedule B-4 as the "Duncan Lake Iron Property", or "DLIP", reproduces the Summary from the Full Duncan Lake PEA, which is incorporated into this AIF by reference.
+The following disclosure on the Duncan Lake Property reproduces the Summary from the Duncan Lake PEA, which is incorporated into this AIF by reference.
 A copy of that report can be found under the Company's profile at www.sedar.com.
+The Duncan Lake Property is referred to as "Duncan Lake Iron Project" or "DLIP" in the Summary below.